Francis Kelley: Episcopacy

 Kelley was consecrated Bishop of Oklahoma in 1924.
 During his years as Bishop, he successfully resisted the agitation of the KKK and continued his work as the "Extension Bishop."
 Like other missionary dioceses in the country, Oklahoma received funds from the Catholic Extension to build and to furnish churches.
 In 1931, Our Lady of Perpetual Help Church became the new cathedral for the diocese, which had become the Diocese of Oklahoma City-Tulsa in 1930.

 In 1932, Kelley succeeded Bishop Joseph H. Conroy of Ogdensburg, New York as Chairman of the Bishops Catholic Committee on Scouting.
 Under his leadership the Catholic Committee expanded to include 22 Archbishops and Bishops, one from each Ecclesiastical Province in the United States.
 In 1934 the American hierarchy approved a "Plan of Cooperation" recognizing Scouting as serving the church's interest in the spiritual welfare of Catholic youth, and approving it as an approved youth program in the Church.
 Bishop Kelly was recognized by the Boy Scouts of America with the Silver Buffalo Award in 1939, the first member of the catholic clergy to be so recognized.

 Death and legacy

 Bishop Kelley died in Oklahoma City on February 1, 1948, aged 77.

 Bishop Kelley High School (in Tulsa, Oklahoma) and Bishop Kelley Catholic School (in Lapeer, Michigan) are named for Bishop Francis Kelley.

+Advertisement for The Book of Red and Yellow, from My Message, Official Organ of the Diocese of St. Cloud (St. Cloud, Minnesota), Volume 1, Number 10.